frystpingvin/portfolio-2018/source/cases/we-audit.html.markdown

 From the interviews and questionnaires sent out to We Audit's employees, we understood that the company had a friendly and informal attitude - something that differs from the stereotype that auditors and accountants are stiff people.

-This was internal culture was something that something that the client noticed and appreciated, **56% said that they believe a friendly and human attitude is important when selecting an auditing agency**.
-But their clients also said that it is important that the friendly attitude is balanced with professionalism - the majority of the respondants get an auditor to make sure that there books are correct and to get good advice on how to run their business.
+This was internal culture was something that something that their customers noticed and appreciated, **56% said that they believe a friendly and human attitude is important when selecting an auditing agency**.
+But their customers also said that it is important that the friendly attitude is balanced with professionalism - the majority of the respondants get an auditor to make sure that there books are correct and to get good advice on how to run their business.

 #### 3. Ideation
 To finish up the research and start ideating we invited the client to an ideation workshop.
 We showed some of the research findings, challenged our assumptions by letting the client agree or disagree with some assumption statements and let the client position themselves on a brand positioning map based on some of our research findings.